Anti-symplectic involution and Floer cohomology: Introduction and statement of results

-Originally, the content of this paper appeared as a part of Chapter 8 in the preprint version \cite{fooo06} of the book \cite{fooobook} and was intended to be published in a part of the book.
+Originally, the content of this paper appeared as a part of Chapter 8 in the preprint version \cite{fooo06} of the books \cite{fooobook1}, \cite{fooobook2}, and was intended to be published in a part of the book.
 However, due to the publisher's page restriction on the AMS/IP Advanced Math Series, we took out two chapters, Chapter 8 and Chapter 10 from the preprint \cite{fooo06} and published the book without those two chapters.
-The content of this paper is a rearrangement and combination of the parts extracted from Chapter 8 (Floer theory of Lagrangian submanifolds over $\Z$) and Chapter 9 (Orientation) in the preprint \cite{fooo06}.
-We also note that this is a part of the paper cited as [FOOO09I] in the book \cite{fooobook}.
+The content of this paper is based on the parts extracted from Chapter 8 (Floer theory of Lagrangian submanifolds over $\Z$) and Chapter 9 (Orientation) in the preprint \cite{fooo06}.
+We also note that this is a part of the paper cited as [FOOO09I] in the books \cite{fooobook1}, \cite{fooobook2}.
+The half of the remaining part of Chapter 8 in \cite{fooo06} is published as \cite{fooointeger}.